On the Bondi accretion of a self-interacting complex scalar field: Steady state accretion

 The shift-charge current~(\ref{current}) has only two non-vanishing components for the ansatz in~(\ref{ansatz}),

 Only the radial component contributes to the conservation equation in~(\ref{EOMs}), which is readily integrated to give

-where~$\mathcal{F}\!>\!0$ is a constant of integration representing the incoming~$U(1)$ charge flux per unit of solid angle, normalized to the chemical potential~$\dot{\varphi}_0$ at infinity.
-The radial function~$W$ from the ansatz~(\ref{ansatz}) and the phase field kinetic term from~(\ref{EOMs}) immediately follow,
+Here~$\mathcal{F}\!>\!0$ is a constant of integration representing the incoming~$U(1)$ charge flux per unit of solid angle, normalized to the chemical potential~$\dot{\varphi}_0$ at infinity.
+The radial function~$W$ from the ansatz~(\ref{ansatz}), and consequently the phase field kinetic term from~(\ref{EOMs}) immediately follow,

+Since $X$ is a scalar and an observable quantity --- the square of the chemical potential for $X\!>\!0$ --- it must remain finite at the horizon.
+This requirement immediately fixes the relation between the flux and the modulus field value at the horizon,